The attribution crisis: AI cites everyone except the source

 * AI citation rate = percentage of relevant queries where this publisher tier was explicitly named or linked. ** Attribution accuracy = whether the original source was correctly credited versus a syndicated copy or aggregator.
 Based on Metricus testing across 500+ queries (2026).

 The pattern is clear: wire services get referenced frequently but almost never at their original URL.
-A Reuters exclusive will be cited as a Yahoo News article, an MSN reprint, or simply synthesized without any attribution.
-Prestige newspapers fare better on brand recognition but face the paywall problem — AI can’t read content behind a paywall, so it either hallucinates the content or relies on free summaries and social media excerpts.
+An exclusive will be cited as an aggregator article, a reprint, or simply synthesized without any attribution.
+Prestige newspapers fare better on brand recognition but face the paywall problem — AI cannot read content behind a paywall, so it either hallucinates the content or relies on free summaries and social media excerpts.

 Local and regional newspapers are virtually invisible to AI.
-When someone asks ChatGPT about a local news event, the response typically synthesizes information from national outlets that picked up the local story — not from the paper that broke it.
+When someone asks an AI chatbot about a local news event, the response typically synthesizes information from national outlets that picked up the local story — not from the paper that broke it.
 The Nieman Journalism Lab documented this phenomenon extensively in their 2024 analysis of AI and local news (Nieman Lab, 2024).

 The publishing industry’s primary response to AI has been defensive: block the crawlers.
 And the numbers are striking.

-Press Gazette’s ongoing tracking of robots.txt files across the world’s top 1,000 news websites found that by 2025, 79% of top news sites had blocked at least one AI training bot via robots.txt (BuzzStream, 2025).
-The breakdown reveals strategic differences:
+Press Gazette’s ongoing tracking of robots.txt files across the world’s top 1,000 news websites found that by 2025, the majority of top news sites had blocked at least one AI training bot via robots.txt (BuzzStream, 2025).
+The blocking rates vary by AI crawler, with some blocked by nearly half of top publishers while others are blocked by a quarter or fewer.

 The paradox: blocking AI crawlers protects your content from being used as training data, but it also makes your publication progressively less visible in AI responses.
 Your historical content still exists in older training snapshots, but new reporting — your competitive advantage — becomes invisible.

-Condé Nast — publisher of Wired, Vogue, The New Yorker, Vanity Fair, and GQ — sent a cease-and-desist to Perplexity AI in 2024 after finding that Perplexity was surfacing Condé Nast content despite robots.txt blocks.
-Perplexity CEO Aravind Srinivas acknowledged the issue but defended the practice as “transformative use.”
-The incident highlighted a fundamental gap: robots.txt is a request, not enforcement.
+The incident where a major media group sent cease-and-desist letters to an AI company after finding their content was being surfaced despite robots.txt blocks highlighted a fundamental gap: robots.txt is a request, not enforcement.
 Not all AI companies honor it, and even those that do still have your older content in their models.

 The strategic question: Is your publication better served by blocking AI crawlers (protecting paywall value, asserting copyright) or allowing them (maintaining AI visibility, ensuring accurate representation)?
 The answer depends on your revenue model.
-Subscription-first publishers like the NYT and Wall Street Journal have different calculus than ad-supported publishers who need maximum distribution.
+Subscription-first publishers have different calculus than ad-supported publishers who need maximum distribution.

 Licensing deals: who has them, what they actually protect

 As the blocking strategy proved incomplete, major publishers began negotiating licensing agreements directly with AI companies.
-The deals accelerated through 2024 and 2025:
+The deals accelerated through 2024 and 2025, with several agreements reportedly valued in the tens of millions to hundreds of millions of dollars over multi-year terms.

 But licensing has limits.
 The Reuters Institute found that licensing deals overwhelmingly benefit large publishers — the top 20–30 global media companies have the leverage to negotiate meaningful terms.
 Mid-tier publishers, regional papers, and independent outlets lack this leverage entirely (Reuters Institute, 2024).
 The Knight Foundation noted in a 2024 analysis that “the vast majority of local news organizations will never have the scale to negotiate AI licensing deals” (Knight Foundation, 2024).